The Best (Free) Places to Search for Grant Funding

 May 17, 2018

-Last updated September 2023
+Last updated January 2026

 Knowing where to look for new grant opportunities is of central importance if your organization depends on grant money to survive.
 If your budget is large enough, you can subscribe to services that will send you alerts about new opportunities.
 If you are a small nonprofit or your budget is tight, a subscription service may not be feasible.

 Fortunately, there are many free resources you can use to find open opportunities, some of which will even send you alerts.
 Below is a selection of resources you can use to learn about funders and open grant opportunities.
-While Google is often used for grant research, grant research using Google can be hit or miss (often many hits, many misses), so it has not been included as a resource.
+While Google is often used for grant research, grant research using Google can be hit-or-miss (often many hits, many misses), so it has not been included as a resource.

 FOUNDATIONS